PHIL 332 Philosophy of Beauty -- Core Text, Part three

 The second condition is that the property that elicits a favorable response must not be a property of defect, deficiency or lack.
 Hence no property can be a beautiful property if it is a property of defect, deficiency or lack.
 The negatives in this case, it should be noted, are not defined as aesthetic negatives but as non-aesthetic ones, ones that can be agreed upon from a position of aesthetic neutrality.
 Otherwise their intrusion into the definition of beauty would make the definition circular.
 The ideal appreciation or judgment of beauty must accord with this connection.
 No defect can be beautifully defective: dimwittedness cannot be beautifully so, moral viciousness cannot be beautifully so.

 Here please keep in mind the basic distinction between a thing being beautiful AND defective and its being beautifully defective.
 This is a standard distinction between predicative and attributive uses of adjectives.
 A swimmer may beautiful in being a beautiful swimmer, which means beautiful as a swimmer.
+A beautiful swimmer need not be beautiful in other ways or overall.
 Though perfectly clear, this distinction is often forgotten, always to bad effect.
 One can't get the theory right if one mixes these two up.

 A condition that has been assumed, and hopefully understood, all along is that any beauty-making property (any beautiful property) must be a qualitative one, not a quantitative one.
 This follows from the fact that beautiful properties admit of "degrees," or more accurately, a rank ordering.
 Recall the truisms introduced in the beginning of the course.
 If a quantitative specification of a design, e.g. in terms of the golden ratio, produces a beautiful result it is because of beautiful qualitative properties (aesthetic properties) that it has, not because it has this precise ratio.
 In a way this is obvious, since the precise quantitative measure is irrelevant since that cannot be detected by our (strictly, by some actually possible) sensory faculties, as strictly visual (or auditory) beauties must be.